 The studios that grow fastest treat referral marketing like paid ad spend: as a system with inputs, outputs, and a measurable return.
 They know their referral conversion rate.
 They know which clients refer the most.
 They track it.

 If you're running paid ads, referrals become exponentially more powerful.
-Every client you acquire through Meta Ads or Google Ads becomes a potential referral engine.
+Every client you acquire through Facebook Ads for photographers or Google Ads for photographers becomes a potential referral engine.
 You're not just buying one client — you're buying the first node in a network.

 That's how $30K months get built: paid acquisition feeds the referral machine, referrals feed organic growth, and both compound together over time.